ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

    Specify that a special protocol allowance should be removed from this HOST:PORT tuple, note that you must not specify --user in that case.
    PROTO must be one of:
-   scpup    allow SCP upload, you--bastion-->server scpdown  allow SCP download, you<--bastion--server sftp     allow usage of the SFTP subsystem, through the bastion rsync    allow usage of rsync, through the bastion
+   scpupload    allow SCP upload, you--bastion-->server scpdownload  allow SCP download, you<--bastion--server sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion

 .. option:: --proxy-host HOST|IP